mattl1598/Project-Bookworm/writeup.md

 database connections.

 ### Data sources and destinations
 The first main data source for the program is the database in which most data will be stored.
-In the databsse there are five tables for the user logins, book details that have been modified, school details, loan information and what loan a book is on.
+In the database there are five tables for the user logins, book details that have been modified, school details, loan information and what loan a book is on.